-- Replace any seal that becomes brittle or shows visible signs of wear. - Verify that seals are flush with, or protrude slightly above, the surface of the aluminum covers. - Verify that cable pass-through fittings are tightened both to the casing and the cable. - Tighten the end plates and the lamp access plate with a torque of 3 N.m (2.2 Ft-Lbs).
-With this torque, the seals will be compressed by about one-third. - When replacing the front cover, to avoid breaking the glass, tighten the screws by working around in a circle.
+- · Replace any seal that becomes brittle or shows visible signs of wear. - Verify that seals are flush with, or protrude slightly above, the surface of the aluminum covers. - Verify that cable pass-through fittings are tightened both to the casing and the cable. - Tighten the end plates and the lamp access plate at a torque of 2 Nm (1.5 Ft-Lbs).
+At this torque, the seals will be compressed by about one-third. - When replacing the front cover, to avoid breaking the glass, tighten the screws by working around in a circle.

 Two water and oil-repellent GORE-TEX membrane air vents in the rear cover of the Exterior 600 allow air to pass through the housing.
-This equalizes pressure differences and eliminates the potential for vacuum that can suck moisture into the fixture if it is improperly installed or maintained.
+These expel moisture as the luminaire heats up and cools down and equalize pressure differences, eliminating the potential for vacuum that can suck moisture into the fixture if it is improperly installed or maintained.